GautamDeepak/EMM/EMM_Prac_06.md

 ![Figure 2.
 Recent EVI Northern Australia](Prac06/recent_evi.png)

-3. Subtract the recent mean with the reference mean to see the spatial pattern of EVI change in recent decade as compared to the baseline.
-The following map highlights the improved EVIs in green, reduced EVIs in red and yellow color representing similar EVI.
+3. Subtract the recent mean with the reference mean to see the spatial pattern of EVI change in the recent decade as compared to the baseline.
+The following map highlights the improved EVI in green, reduced EVI in red and yellow colour representing unchanged EVI.
 This technique highlights the areas where there has been EVI gain/loss highlight the vegetation condition and potential ecosystem stress.

 ```JavaScript
 // compute the difference between recent and reference mean EVI (recent - reference)